iluvgirlswithglasses/linux-desktop-gremlin/README.md

 ./run-xwayland.sh       # for running on Hyprland
 ./run-uv-x11.sh         # for running with virtual environment on X11
 ./run-uv-xwayland.sh    # for running with virtual environment on Hyprland

+# You may also want to see section "How to Choose Your Gremlin (If you don't use
+# Rofi)" if you want to run the program with these scripts.

 # You can now close the terminal which you executed these scripts with.
 # The gremlin won't be despawned unless you use your hotkeys for closing window,